brown-csci-1270-fall-2021/db-stencil/test/README.md

-# Write your testing files in here.
+Write your testing files in here.
+They will not be run against the autograder.